 What you cannot do on a scheme administrator’s behalf

-Certain actions can only be carried out by the scheme administrator and cannot be delegated.
+Certain actions are only done by the scheme administrator and cannot be delegated.

 As an authorised practitioner you cannot:

 - submit an application to register a pension scheme

 - make a scheme administrator declaration, in line with section 270 Finance Act 2004

 - report the cessation as scheme administrator — see PTM154000 for more information